landoskape/syd/README.md

         self.update_integer("session", max=num_sessions - 1)

         # Now we need to update the neurons to choose from ....

         # But!
-Updating the session parameter might trigger a change to the
+Updating the session parameter's max value might trigger a change
-        # session value.
-So, instead of using the state dictionary that was
+        # to the current session value.
+This ~won't be reflected~ in the state
+        # dictionary that was passed to this function.

-        # passed into the function, we can get the ~NEW~ state dictionary like this:
+        # So, we need to load the ~NEW~ state dictionary, which is always
+        # accessible as self.state (or viewer.state if you're not using a class).
         new_state = self.state

         # Then perform the session update callback!